adobe-target/slate/source/index.html.md

 The Admin APIs will allow you to CRUD (Create, Read, Update and Delete) [Activities](#activities), [Audiences](#audiences) and [Offers](#offers).

-## Before you begin
+## Before you Begin

-In all the code examples, you must replace the {tenant} variable with your tenant value.
-You must replace <ACCESS_TOKEN> with your personal API key.
+In all the code examples, you must replace the `{tenant}` variable with your tenant value, `your-bearer-token` with the access token that you generate with your JWT and `your-api-key` with your API key from the Adobe I/O console.

 ## Adobe I/O Console

 The Adobe I/O console (https://console.adobe.io) is where you can configure your API integration and obtain your API keys and access token.

-Please refer to the [authentication section](https://docs.campaign.adobe.com/doc/standard/en/api/ACS_API.html#adobeio-configuration) from the Adobe campaign API to learn how to configure Adobe I/O
+Please refer to the [authentication section](https://docs.campaign.adobe.com/doc/standard/en/api/ACS_API.html#adobeio-configuration) from the Adobe campaign API to learn how to configure Adobe I/O.

 <aside class="notice">
 All enterprise APIs that can be setup in the Adobe I/O console use the same configuration.
 </aside>

 <aside class="notice">
-You have to be a marketing cloud admin to get access to the Adobe I/O console.
+You have to be a Experience Cloud Admin to get access to the Adobe I/O console.
 </aside>